 Results showed that subjects in the acceptance group demonstrated greater tolerance of pain, being able to keep their hands in cold water longer.
 And this wasn’t because the acceptance group found the experience less unpleasant – both groups rated the experience equally unpleasant.
 The acceptance strategy helped them not be controlled by pain.

+So what do these studies mean to you?
+Acceptance is a worthwhile attitude to cultivate.
+Certainly, it takes a lot of practice, but it may help you feel less controlled by pain, and better able to live fully, despite pain.
 I don’t believe that it’s necessary to throw out other strategies, such as breathing, positive imagery, etc. These are good, too, and I certainly teach them to my patients.
 However, when pain levels remain high, acceptance, instead of fighting and panic, may help you more.